Video by Living in Arizona Now

 Next on my list was the Phoenix Art Museum.
 I paint a little and have completed a few hundred paintings over the last few years.
 It keeps me creative and active, especially during the lockdowns and craziness.

 This museum offers a special free military access program which I think is a wonderful thing to do.
-Normal access is about $20, so making it free for active-duty military is a wonderful idea.
-The museum also offers a pay what you want day every Wednesday which also is nice to make it affordable for all.
+Normal access is about $20, so making it free for the active-duty military is a wonderful idea.
+The museum also offers a pay-what-you-want day every Wednesday which also is nice to make it affordable for all.

 At this museum, you will find art from sculpture, paintings, and even photography.
 Very talented artists contributed to this museum and the collections are impressive and moving.